The X-ray Luminosity Function Evolution of Quasars and the Correlation Between the X-ray and Ultraviolet Luminosities: Density evolution and Local X-ray Luminosity Function

-The quasar density evolution and luminosity functions at radio, optical, infrared and gamma-ray regimes were described in \citet{QP1}, \citet{QP2}, \citet{QP3} and \citet{V21}.
+The quasar density evolution and LFs at radio, optical, infrared, and gamma-ray regimes were described in \citet{QP1}, \citet{QP2}, \citet{QP3} and \citet{V21}.
 Here we focus on the X-ray regime.
-As shown in those works, and also with simulations in \citet{CW}, the luminosity functions in widely separated wavebands (for example optical and X-ray) are effectively separable -- i.e. the results determined when transforming to a pair of variables which are independent by taking out the best-fit correlation from one of the luminosities are very similar to those determined assuming the luminosity functions in a given band and optical-UV band to be independent.
+As shown in those works, and also with simulations in \citet{CW}, the LFss in widely separated wavebands (for example optical and X-ray) are effectively separable -- i.e. the results determined when transforming to a pair of variables which are independent by taking out the best-fit correlation from one of the luminosities are very similar to those determined assuming the LFs in a given band and optical-UV band to be independent.

-Having determined $g_{\rm x}\!(z)$ in \S \ref{techLE} we can determine the co-moving density evolution $\rho(z)$ and local luminosity function $\Phi(L'_{\rm x})$.
+Having determined $g_{\rm x}\!(z)$ in \S \ref{techLE} we can determine the comoving density evolution $\rho(z)$ and local LF $\Phi(L'_{\rm x})$.
 One can define the cumulative density function.
 As demonstrated in \citet{P92}, the best non-parametric method of determining the distributions of independent variables in our case $\rho(z)$ and $\psi(L^\prime$) from a truncated data set is based on the $C^-$ method of \citet{L-B71}.
 This method gives a maximum likelihood estimate of the {\it cumulative} distributions of the variables; in our case the cumulative density evolution

 as